Stephen A. Miller

-Stephen Alan Miller (May 31, 1940 - December 27, 1993) was an American entrepreneur, restaurateur, pedagogical expert, and creator, manufacturer, and distributor of significant educational and creative toys, a number of which were featured and sold at the Museum of Modern Art (MOMA) Gift Shop.
-He founded the café, The Hip Bagel on MacDougel Street in New York City's Greenwich Village with NYC restaurateur Shelly Fireman in the early 1960s.
-He founded the restaurant Avec.
+Stephen Alan Miller (May 31, 1940 – December 27, 1993) was an American businessperson.
+He was a restaurateur, pedagogical expert, and creator, manufacturer, and distributor of educational and creative toys, a number of which were sold at the Museum of Modern Art Gift Shop.
+He founded the café The Hip Bagel on MacDougel Street in New York City's Greenwich Village with NYC restaurateur Shelly Fireman in the early 1960s.
+He also founded the restaurant Avec.
 He created the 1•2•Kangaroo Toy Store, which was subsequently acquired by CBS Broadcasting as part of their Creative Playthings division.
 In 1969 he became the youngest president of a CBS division, Creative Playthings, at 29 years old.
 After leaving Creative Playthings in 1973, he became president of NOVO Toys, a subsidiary of the Sadlier Company.
-From 1979, until his death in 1993, he was president and major stockholder of the Willette Corporation, designers and manufacturers of vitreous china bathroom accessories in New Brunswick, NJ; a family business founded by his maternal grandparents, William and Ethel Elstein in 1921.
+After Novo Toys, he then went on to Ruth Glasser, Inc, from 1977 to 1978, in the Toy Center at 1107 Broadway and was executive vice-president, responsible for the catalogue designed by Fredun Shapur.
+From 1979, until his death in 1993, he was president and major stockholder of the Willette Corporation, designers and manufacturers of vitreous china bathroom accessories in New Brunswick, New Jersey; a family business founded by his maternal grandparents, William and Ethel Elstein in 1921.

 Biography

-Miller was one of America's first advertising baby models.
-He was the baby featured in certain U.S. government savings and war bonds advertisements, as well as the baby emptying a can of Sherwin Williams paint over his head on a giant Times Square billboard.
-He was an exceptionally precocious and creative youngster who started his early entrepreneurial ventures with tiny theater performances.
+Miller was one of America's first advertising baby models.He was the baby featured in certain U.S. government savings and war bonds advertisements, as well as the baby emptying a can of Sherwin Williams paint over his head on a giant Times Square billboard.
+He was a precocious and creative youngster who started his early entrepreneurial ventures with tiny theater performances.
 In his early teen years he created a Magic business complete with business cards, and was for hire as a magician at parties.
 His love of magic and his skill at it lasted throughout his lifetime.
 He also had aspirations of being an actor.
 He attended Temple University in 1958 for one year before moving to New York City in 1959.

 The Hip Bagel

-Miller's first adult entrepreneurship was the creation of the popular 1960s café, The Hip Bagel.which opened in 1963 in Greenwich Village, NYCv.
-The Hip Bagel was written up in Earl Wilson's New York in a chapter entitled Beardos, Weirdos, and Espressos, pages 148-149 ©1964 by Earl Wilson, published by Simon and Schuster, Rockefeller Center, 630 Fifth Avenue, NYC.
+Miller's first adult entrepreneurship was the creation of the popular 1960s café, The Hip Bagel, which opened in 1963 in Greenwich Village, NYC.
+The Hip Bagel logo with its bagel inspired "b" was designed by Stephen Miller.
+The Hip Bagel was written up in Earl Wilson's New York in a chapter entitled "Beardos, Weirdos, and Espressos".
+The Hip Bagel was also listed in the voluminous and renowned HART'S GUIDE to New York City.
 Stephen Miller went on to open his next restaurant venture, Avec.

 Avec

-Avec, a French restaurant, opened in November, 1964, located a block from The Hip Bagel on Bleecker Street, also in Greenwich Village.
-The menu at Avec was in the form of a Möbius Strip and customers were given toys to play with as they waited for their orders.
-Stephen and Avec were written about in the November 17, 1964 issue of The New York Herald Tribune, on page 23, in Priscilla Tucker's column.
+Avec, a French restaurant, opened in November 1964, located a block from The Hip Bagel on Bleecker Street, also in Greenwich Village.
+The menu at Avec was in the form of a Möbius strip and customers were given toys to play with as they waited for their orders.
+Stephen and Avec were written about in the November 17, 1964, issue of The New York Herald Tribune, in Priscilla Tucker's column.